andrevinsky/redux-actions-sequences/README.md

 [![NPM](https://nodei.co/npm/redux-actions-sequences.png?downloads=true&stars=true)](https://nodei.co/npm/redux-actions-sequences/)

 `redux-actions-sequences` is a library that that makes defined sequences of redux actions trigger a new action.
-Sequence can be comprised of a single action (`SINGLE`, `EXACT`), a series of the same action repeated n times (`TIMES`), an order-dependent series of actions (`QUEUE`), order-indenendent (`ALL`), just one of the given list (`ANY`), or their superposition.
+Sequence can be comprised of a single action (`simple`, `exact`), a series of the same action repeated n times (`times`, `timesStrict`), an order-dependent series of actions (`queue`, `queueStrict`), order-indenendent (`all`), just one of from the given list (`any`), or their superposition.

-Elemental block of the sequence description is an instance of a FSA-compliant action, an action creator function created by `redux-actions`, a string that represents the type of an action, or an exact object-based description of the action (if used with `EXACT`; four wildcard values are provided for this case: `PRESENT`/ `MISSING`, `TRUTHY`/`FALSEY` to better describe an expected action's properties).
+Elemental block of the sequence description is an instance of a FSA-compliant action, an action creator function (by `redux-actions`), a string that represents the type of an action, or an exact object-based description of the action (if used with `exact`; four wildcard values are provided for this case: `present`/ `missing`, `truthy`/`falsey` to better describe an expected action's properties).
 Or just another sequence.
 Which means, sequence definitions can be nested.

-Sequences are built using a helper object (called `S` in examples) lent in a callback inside a `dispatchActionWhen` call.
+Sequences are built using a helper object lent in a callback inside a `dispatchActionWhen` call.
 See examples below.

 ## Installation